jeffchannell/gp-okta-linux/README.md

 ## Known Issues

-CentOS 8 almost works, but DNS seems to be an issue.
+* CentOS 8 almost works, but DNS seems to be an issue.
+* No NetworkManager integration yet, and it doesn't look good.